saztronaut/pace_phri/README.md

 Users must be able to sign up, log in and log out.
 **[FOR ACTION - all pages using passwords should be hashed before parsing to server.
 Passwords should have some validation i.e. be at least 8 chars long]**

+## Registration
 ### register_form.php, register.php, register.js, method.php,
 New users choose a username, email address, password, method of data collection (method.php) and enter the registration code [FOR ACTION - registration code generate form created but code parsing not currently not in use]
 Username and email checked for uniqueness, non unique usernames are reported as errors on form Non matching passwords error on form
 Non valid email addresses error on form

-# Entering, editing, viewing steps, receiving feedback, etc
+## Entering, editing, viewing steps, receiving feedback, etc
 ### steps.php, getWeek.php, drawTable.php, viewSteps.php
 1. ascertain where the user is, regarding their steps (defined in "week"s) (getWeek.php)
 2. If necessary, update the target (function drawn in getWeek.php)